 3. Grand Canyon, USA

-- Visit Hopi House in the park to see a traditional Native American dance performed by the Navajo tribe
+- Visit Hopi House in the park to see a traditional Native American dance performed by the Navajo tribe.

-- Take a helicopter ride for a view of the Grand Canyon that your family won’t soon forget
+- Take a helicopter ride for a view of the Grand Canyon that your family won’t soon forget.

-- Get active and hike part of the South Kaibab Trail for unbeatable views of the canyon on a short (but steep!) walk
+- Get active and hike part of the South Kaibab Trail for unbeatable views of the canyon on a short (but steep!) walk.

-A trip to the Grand Canyon National Park in Arizona, USA is a wonderful option for families.
+A trip to the Grand Canyon National Park in Arizona, USA is a wonderful destination for a family vacation.
 This world-famous landmark is a must-see at least once in your life, and why not let your children tick it off their bucket list at a young age?
 It’s sure to be an educational visit as you explore the geological history of the area through its many layers of red rock.
 Take some amazing family photos from the park’s many viewpoints, like Yavapai Observation Station and Lipan Point (which also gives you great views of the Colorado River).
 Rent a car and make it a full-on road trip to make some extra great memories.

 - Why it’s great for families: The Grand Canyon is a very accessible destination and an ideal spot for people of all ages and abilities.
 Family-friendly infrastructure includes a handy shuttle service, well-marked and paved roads, an educational nature center, gift shops and plenty of helpful park rangers.